 Piezoelectric Vibratory Energy Harvester Design and Simulation

-MEMS Energy harvesters have the potential to provide “perpetual” power to small systems.
-Applications span the markets for medical, consumer, automotive and environmental devices.
-Examples include tire pressure monitors, ID tags and wireless sensor networks (WSN).
-WSN, such as the one shown below are of particular interest for in-situ environmental, health and habit monitoring, where batteries are difficult or impractical to replace.
+MEMS-based energy harvesters have the potential to provide “perpetual” power to small systems.
+Applications include medical, consumer, automotive and environmental devices.
+Wireless sensor networks (WSN) such as the one shown below are of particular interest for in-situ environmental, health and habit monitoring, where batteries are difficult or impractical to replace.

 The criteria that need to be considered when designing a piezoelectric energy harvester are the frequency of operation, the power generated and the power transferred to the management circuit.
-The frequency of operation can be obtained running a standard finite element analysis (FEA).
-However, the power generated and the power transferred is highly dependent on the power management circuit and hence simulations must be run in a closed loop environment.
-Thus, the design platform chosen must be able to solve for the coupled piezo-mechanics and electronics in order to be considered practical for energy harvesting applications.
+The frequency of operation can be determined by running a modal analysis in a conventional finite element analysis (FEA) tool.
+The power generated and transferred, however, are highly dependent on the power management circuit and hence must be simulated in a closed-loop circuit.
+Thus, the design platform chosen must be able to simulate the coupled piezo-mechanics and the electronics together in order to be useful for energy harvester design.

 - Rapid MEMS Design Exploration